 If you have to help a duckling, be very careful and gentle.
 Peel the shell bit by bit.
 Tweezers help.
 Stop immediately if you see blood and try to gently remove the blood with a dry paper towel.
 Do a small bit at a time and wait plenty of time in between.
 And go slow!

-This article has some more good information: http://www.backyardchickens.com/a/step-by-step-guide-to-assisted-hatching.
-It’s mostly about chickens, but the same information applies to ducks.
+This article has some more good information: https://www.backyardchickens.com/a/step-by-step-guide-to-assisted-hatching.
+It’s mostly about chickens, but the same information applies to ducks (except that ducks take longer to hatch).

 If you're not sure whether you need to assist or not, try this quiz.